hpc-carpentry/hpc-shell/_episodes/00-hpc-intro.md

 the 1950s to the 1980s most people used line printers.
 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint and text-based interfaces were the way to do this.
-Typing-based interfaces are often called a **command-line interface**, or CLI, to distinguish it from a **graphical user interface**, or GUI, which most people now use.
+A typing-based interface is often called a **command-line interface**, or CLI, to distinguish it from a **graphical user interface**, or GUI, which most people now use.
 The heart of a CLI is a **read-evaluate-print loop**, or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output.
 The user then